What Are the Best Sites for Royalty-Free Photos & Images?

 Pixabay

-Pixabay is another popular website that offers free access to royalty-free photos, illustrations, vectors, videos and music.
-Its media inventory has about 1.7 million choices and counting.
-The photos and images are available for download in high resolution and are available under the Creative Commons "no rights reserved" (CC0) license.
+The photos and images on Pixabay are available for download in high resolution and are available under a Creative Commons “no rights reserved” (CC0) license.
 That means you can use the images in any way you please without asking for permission.
-However, the quality of most of the photos is so impressive that you are likely to feel compelled to give credit to the photographers.
+Even so, it’s always nice to give credit to the photographers, and the website encourages you to do so after every download.

 Adobe Stock